karmakaze/2013-coding-contest/README.md

 Repository Notes
 ================
 - The 'master' branch has this updated README.md file and my favourite implementation 'closed-L2' merged in.
 After replacing the regex and using a CharSequence buffer rather than always making String objects for street names runs in ~240ms.
 Using the 'warm-up' test harness average times ~160ms.
 Parallel pyramid merge, sort with ConcurrentSkipListMap ~150ms.
+Skipping first 2 columns (18 bytes) ~125ms.

 - The ['submit'](https://github.com/karmakaze/2013-coding-contest/tree/submit) branch is what I actually submitted.
 It uses a large hash table with a 'perfect hash' function (but not a minimal perfect hash).
 The table is implemented with a String[] for the keys using lock-free writes and an AtomicIntegerArray for the values.
-Runtime ~513-540ms on Linux Core i7-3770 3.40GHz
+Runtime ~513-540ms on Linux Core i7-3770 3.40GHz (~435ms with warm-up).

 - The ['closed-atomic'](https://github.com/karmakaze/2013-coding-contest/tree/closed-atomic) branch is what I wanted to finish but didn't get done before the deadline.
 It runs ~398-420ms on my machine.
 It uses 8 threads (HTT) and tries to keep all 'working' data and the closed hash table within 8 MB of L3 shared cache memory.
 Instead of comparing entire keys, 32-bit hash values are compared using optimistic lock-free reads and a memory barrier for re-reads/writes.
 The values are in an AtomicIntegerArray.